open/close all folders

 - Honest John's Dealership: Hamid himself isn't particularly unscrupulous but he does end up working for one at one point.

-- Why Do You Keep Changing Jobs?: He's at a new job each time we see him, usually because Beavis and Butt-head did something to get him fired from the last one.
+- New Job as the Plot Demands: He's at a new job each time we see him, usually because Beavis and Butt-head did something to get him fired from the last one.

 Crazy Old Farmer/Janitor